Following Strike Action

 After strike action

-If your manager asks you after strike action whether you took it, and whether you are participating in action short of a strike, you must answer them truthfully.
+You will need to notify the University that you took part in strike action.
+If your manager asks you after strike action whether you took it, you must answer them truthfully.

 ASOS notification